 For the CVS repositories, you should use whatever normal filesystem backup method your company prefers, much like the FILESTORAGE section above.
-For SVN repos, it is highly advised that you use the 'svn dump' action to export them to normal files and then backup those dump files.
-To do this, simply: svnadmin dump /svnroot/my_repo > /some/backup/path/my_repo.dmp
+For SVN repos, it is highly advised that you use the 'svn dump' action to export them to normal files and then back up those dump files.

-Please note that due the nature of TeamForge, there are several interdependencies between these various data storage points.
+Please note that due the nature of SFEE, there are several interdependencies between these various data storage points.
 As such, you must take great care to ensure that all these components are backed up AT THE SAME TIME.
 You will NOT be able to use a database backed up yesterday morning with a filestorage from the night before.